framework-for/cypress/README.md

 Testing in Cypress actually feels like a mixture between a unit test, an integration test, and an e2e test.
 By yielding you ultimate control over your application, you can control it and automate it much more precisely and consistently.

 You can also take advantage of these API's to do things like "tricking your application" that it's logged in without involving 3rd party sites to do things like oauth authentication.
 Testing edge cases becomes a breeze.

+## Combatting Flake

+Flake occurs when a test inconsistently passes or fails for seemingly "no good reason".
+Here are some of typical reasons why this happens:

+- Existing testing tools automate via a stateless HTTP API
+- Modern JavaScript applications render asynchronously
+- Modern applications make heavy use of XHR, fetch, and websockets

+Years ago, when we built web applications they were stateless.
+When you submitted a form, or clicked a link the browser would make a round trip to the server for the entire new HTML payload.

+For these kinds of applications, Selenium / Webdriver worked great - state changes were simple and easy to test.

+Unfortunately, with the advent of modern JavaScript frameworks and by embracing the full power of JavaScript asynchronicity - new application we build today are difficult to test using existing testing tools.

+This is because Webdriver is a **stateless HTTP API** which executes remote commands into the browser.
+Today's applications are **stateful** which means their state is "a smear" that changes gradually over a period of time.

+A stateless API cannot accurately test a stateful application.
+Because commands are executed remotely, Webdriver is unable to react or fully understand what it happening in the browser.
+It can get a "snapshot" of what is going on but it has no idea what is "about" to happen, or when exactly it "does" happen.

+Cypress has a completely different architecture than Webdriver.
+When you test in Cypress, the host application **is** Cypress itself - and from there you "pull in" the application under test.

+This means Cypress itself runs in the same run loop at your application.
+This means that not only do you have **native access** to every single object in your application, but that Cypress can sychronously query for elements, it can add and react to event listeners on your page, it even knows the moment the page begins "unloading" and can pause command execution.

+We've designed our API's to fight and reduce flake wherever possible.
+For instance, every single assertion you right is automatically retryable - that is you simple describe the "state of your application" and Cypress will automatically wait until your application reaches that state.

+Cypress can even "look downstream" at a series of commands and assertions and can modify its behavior in real time.
+We completely insulate you from having to worry about whether or not your application has ever fully rendered.

+We automatically intelligently retry everything until it passes.

 ## Network Stubbing